Sherry's COPD Story

 The support that I have gotten from my doctors, the staff at Lung Saskatchewan, and the support groups have been very encouraging.
 I remember somebody saying, “boy, you’ve got the dream team, don’t you?”
 I couldn’t agree more!
 There are possibly people out there in the world going through a journey like mine, who have given up because they do not know what to do.
 It is quite easy to get into that state as you are dealing with not only the physical challenges but also the mental challenging of living with lung disease.

-Adjusting to Living With Stigma
+Living With Stigma

 Telling people that you are sick can be tough.
 I could only tell a handful of people about my lung disease because it was almost embarrassing.
 The stigma associated with having this disease makes it hard.
 People sometimes make you feel it is your fault and that you did something wrong to have caused it.
 I could not even say COPD out loud because of the stigma.